helcomsecretariat/helcom-eoo-aoo/README.md

 ---

-## 🛠 Installation
+## 🛠 Getting and installing the plugin

-1. Download plugin ZIP
+1. Download the plugin from Releases: Releases → HELCOMEOOAOO.zip
+⚠️ Do NOT use Code → Download ZIP (it will not install properly in QGIS)
+2. Open QGIS
-2. In QGIS, navigate to **Plugins → Manage and Install Plugins → Install from ZIP**
+3. Go to: Plugins → Manage and Install Plugins → Install from ZIP
-3. Select plugin ZIP
+4. Select the downloaded .zip file
+5. Click Install Plugin
+6. Enable the plugin if needed

 ---